Constructive Decision Theory: The Axioms

-$\AthreeprpAX$ is analogous to extended \emph{statewise} mixture cancellation.
-It may seem strange that we need the cancellation to be statewise, since Proposition~\ref{prop:ecma} shows that extended statewise mixture cancellation is equivalent to extended mixture cancellation.
-This suggests that we might be able to get away with the following simpler axiom:
+Again, $\AthreeprpAX$ can be viewed as a generalization of $\AthreeprAX$.\footnote{$\AthreeprpAX$ is analogous to extended \emph{statewise} mixture cancellation.
+It may seem strange that we need the cancellation to be statewise, since extended statewise mixture cancellation is equivalent to extended mixture cancellation.
+This suggests that we might be able to use a simpler non-statewise axiom.
+However, the obvious non-statewise version of the axiom and its statewise version are equivalent only if we assume that all that matters about a choice is how it acts as a function from atoms to primitive choices: If $f_a = f_b$, then $a \sim b$.
+Rather than add this axiom, we use $\AthreeprpAX$.}